 Capital assets that are purchased or constructed by the District are recorded at historical cost.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.
-The District defines capital assets as those with an initial, individual cost of \$2,500 or more, which benefit more than one fiscal year.
+Capital assets under lease are recorded based on the measurement of payments applicable to the lease term.
+The District defines capital assets as those with an initial, individual cost of \$5,000 or more, which benefit more than one fiscal year.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

 Capital assets are recorded in the government-wide financial statements, but are not reported in the governmental fund financial statements.
-Capital assets are depreciated using the straight-line method over their estimated useful lives.
-Since surplus assets are generally sold for an immaterial amount or scrapped when declared as no longer fit or needed for public school purposes by the District, no salvage value is taken into consideration for depreciation purposes.
+Capital assets are depreciated/amortized using the straight-line method over their estimated useful lives.
+Since surplus assets are generally sold for an immaterial amount or scrapped when declared as no longer fit or needed for public school purposes by the District, no salvage value is taken into consideration for depreciation/amortization purposes.
 Useful lives vary from 20 to 50 years for land improvements and buildings and 5 to 15 years for furniture and equipment.
+Assets under lease are amortized over the term of the lease or over the useful life of the applicable asset class previously described, if future ownership is anticipated.
 Land is not depreciated.